GfSE/SAF-Cameo-Profile/README.md

 **[SAF_FFDS_NAF.mdzip:](SAF_Plugin/samples/SAF/SAF_FFDS_NAF.mdzip)** The mdzip file contains some NAF model elements as needed to demonstrate traceability in the SAF Specification.
 It is included in the SAF Plugin.

 ## SAF Dev Plugin
-**[SAF_DevPlugin.zip](SAF_DevPlugin.zip)** installs only the Diagram Types.
-Its main use is for development of the SAF Profile, SAF Specification and so on.
-This is, because when developing SAF the user plugin should not be installed.
+**[SAF_DevPlugin.zip](SAF_DevPlugin.zip)** installs the Diagram Types and the SCM Profile.

+Its main use is for developers of the SAF, and may be used by advanced users to extend SAF.

 The SAF Dev Plugin is installed using the Resource/Plugin Manager which can be accessed via the help menu in Cameo.